Library

 -

 Anal sac tumors grow quickly and have a moderate risk of spreading to other parts of the body.
-Depending on the tumor’s size, your pet could develop signs of straining to defecate or produce thin ribbon-like stool.
-An increased calcium level in the blood is consistent with anal sac tumors, which can cause other signs and result in kidney failure.
-The best and most well-described local treatment for the primary tumor is surgery.
-Radiation and chemotherapy may be considered if there is evidence of spread.
+Depending on the tumor’s size, your pet could develop signs of straining to defecate or produce thin, ribbon-like stool.
+The best treatment for the primary tumor is surgery.
+Radiation and chemotherapy may be considered if there is evidence of spreading.

 -